rkjr25/Simon-Game/README.md

 # Simon-Game
-It is a web display of the Simon Game
+It is a replication of the Simon Game in a website